stubillwhite/haskell-study-group/docs/get-programming-with-haskell-notes.md

 All functions must

-- have a lowercase name
+- begin with a lowercase letter
 - take at least one argument, but may take more if separated by space
 - return something
 - obey **referential transparency**, which means that anytime a function is called with same argument must always return